 Spots, Squats and Smiles by Dani Needham

-Dani here reporting on week 4 and it's been so exciting to be fully back in the gym, not only to be lifting weights again but also to see my members again!
+Dani here reporting on the 4th week of my transformation challenge and it's been so exciting to be fully back in the gym, not only to be lifting weights again but also to see my members again!
 Taking a couple of weeks out of work meant I hadn’t had the usual ‘face-time’ in the Fitness Club I manage for ages.
 I used to train in the middle of the day when the gym was quietest, but I’ve changed that now to training in peak periods in the evening so that I can have a good old chat with our members and friends, answer any questions and even provide a spot if needed!
 I feel incredibly grateful to be in a position where going to work actually adds to my health and my happiness, as well as my bank account!

 In the past two weeks I have gently increased my workouts to three weightlifting sessions a week plus boxing on a weekend.
 I have rewritten my strength training programme to accommodate this settling in period, as it would be mad to expect to be able to pick up where I left off!
 I must admit though, it is hard not to get disheartened when I’m sweating hard and lifting weights that are only half as heavy as my previous warm up weights.
 But it is often said that it’s far easier to rebuild muscle that you once had than to build it for the first time, so I’m looking forward to seeing if there’s any truth in this.
 For reference, it took me roughly two years to take my squats from 60kg to 120kg.
 In my last workout, I gradually increased weight to reach a final set of 8 squats at 60kg.
 My legs were on fire!
 I don’t expect to be hauling 120kg next week, but to be able to squat 120kg for a couple of reps sometime early next year would make me happy!